corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/setup/corda-configuration-fields.md

 Set this configuration field to `true` to enable CRL checking of TLS certificates for inbound P2P connections into the embedded Artemis messaging server.
 The CRL checking mode is defined by `crlCheckSoftFail` option.

-This setting is only relevant for node configurations with no Corda firewall enabled.
-If enabled ensure that you have good links to the CRL distribution endpoints - if those links are unreliable / firewalled then connections can be dropped.
+This setting is only relevant for node configurations with no Corda Firewall enabled.
+If you set this field to `true`, ensure that the connection links to the CRL distribution endpoints are reliable and operational (for example, not behind a firewall), otherwise these connections may be dropped.

 *Default:* `false`